sidravi1/sidravi1.github.io/_posts/2018-05-15-latent-gp-and-binomial-likelihood.md

                            observed=m_over50k.astype(int))
 {% endhighlight %}

 Note that it is a very similar model and took me ~22 minutes to run on a oldish MacBook Pro.
 You might remember that GP is a 'small data' technique.
-It involves inverting matrices that are computationally quite expensive.
+It involves inverting matrices that is computationally quite expensive.

 Now let's look at how this varies across education level: